justaszie/Bikeshare-Analysis/README.md

 <br/>

 The framework to define the specific questions consists of following a few guiding steps:
-1. Classify the columns in the table: timeseries (e.g. ride month), categories (e.g. rider type, rider type), numerical (e.g. ride length), nominal values (e.g. start station name).
+1. Classify the columns in the table: timeseries (e.g. ride month), categories (e.g. rider type, rider type), numerical (e.g. ride length), and nominal values (e.g. start station name).
 Note that BI tools such as Tableau automatically perform similar classification.
 2. Define the list of timeseries analyses which make sense for the business task.
 It's a combination of the following questions:
     - which numerical values should we analyze in the timeseries (e.g. number of rides)
     - what level timeseries (month, week, day, hour, etc.) are interesting  (e.g. number of monthly rides to explore seasonality)